What Is Behavioral Psychology?

-The behavioral psychology definition is the study of how our minds and behavior connects.
-Behavioral psychology explores the why behind our actions.
-This field of psychology is also referred to as behaviorism, but subfield of psychology intends to understand and discover patterns of behavior so that humans can predict outcomes and behaviors to develop better habits for individuals and communities of people leading to positive living experiences.
+Behavioral psychology studies how our minds and behavior connect; it explores the why behind our actions.
+This field of psychology is also referred to as behaviorism, but this subfield of psychology intends to understand and discover behavior patterns so that humans can predict outcomes and behaviors to develop better habits and positive life experiences.

-Behavioral psychology is most known for its use of conditioning and the idea that all behaviors that a person exhibits are acquired through conditioning.
-This means that people’s actions are mostly shaped by environment and stimuli rather than by biology and genetics.
+Behavioral psychology is known for its use of conditioning and the idea that all behaviors a person exhibits are acquired through conditioning.
+This means people’s actions are shaped mainly by environment and stimuli rather than biology and genetics.
 Behavioral psychologists believe that, regardless of a patient’s internal mental state, their behavior can be studied systematically.
-Emotions and moods are believed to be subjective and therefore cannot be measured.
+Emotions and moods are believed to be subjective and, therefore, cannot be measured.

 History Of Behavioral Psychology

-Watson claimed that if someone gave him a dozen infants, that were in good health, and he raised them all in a specified world of his making, he could train them to be an expert in any vocation from beggar to doctor, lawyer, or artist.
-This would be in spite of the infant’s genetics, personality, talents, or interests.
+Watson claimed that if someone gave him a dozen infants in good health and raised them all in a specified world of his making, he could train them to be an expert in any vocation, from beggar to doctor, lawyer, or artist.
+This would be despite the infant’s genetics, personality, talents, or interests.
 Watson, a strict behaviorist, believes no behavior cannot be taught with the right conditioning methods.

-Behaviorism became the prevalent school of thought for psychologist from 1920-the 1950’s due to the method’s ability to be empirically measured and easily described.
-During these decades, psychology had completing shifted from being a philosophical school of thought to a scientific one with research laboratories receiving funding in most major universities.
+Behaviorism became the prevalent school of thought for psychologists from 1920-the 1950s due to the method’s ability to be empirically measured and easily described.
+During these decades, psychology had completely shifted from a philosophical school of thought to a scientific one, with research laboratories receiving funding from most major universities.

 Types Of Conditioning Used In Behavioral Psychology